With cashflow it’s always a case of fail to plan, plan to fail.

 In uncertain times such as Covid-19 and Brexit, the need to manage and safeguard cashflow is more important than ever as it affects the economy as a whole, across all industries.
 Fortunately, there are measures business owners can take to avoid the squeeze.

-Kat Herbert caught up with Colm Devine, Head of Business Development, to discuss the 5 tips he would give to a business to manage cashflow, just by looking at invoices.
+Below we discuss 5 tips for a business to manage cashflow, just by looking at invoices.

 Processing payments within large organisations can be a long, arduous process with several opportunities for bottlenecks to emerge.
 It is vital that suppliers do not give their customers any additional excuses for taking their time.

-Too often, simple errors such as invoices being issued with incorrect or missing details can lead to weeks of delay.
-Implementing a simple internal checking procedure to be followed before any invoice is sent out will prevent further errors and see you get paid quicker.
+Too often, simple errors such as receivables being issued with incorrect or missing details can lead to weeks of delay.
+Implementing a simple internal checking procedure to be followed before any receivable is sent out will prevent further errors and see you get paid quicker.

 It is hard to put enough emphasis and weighting on relationships.
 Put simply, businesses that go beyond simply being a name on a piece of paper can make all the difference when it comes to getting paid on time.